openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 # Setting up your journal

 This guide takes you through setting up a journal on Janeway, from creating it to opening submissions.
-The stages appear in the order you would normally work through them, and each one links to a reference page if you need more detail.
+The stages appear in the order you might work through them - although the later stages especially could be done in a differentorder.
+Each one section to a reference page if you need more detail.

 You do not have to do everything in one sitting.
-Most settings can be changed later, and the guide flags the few that are awkward to undo.
+Most settings can be changed later or handled when working through submissions (webcontent, email reminders, styling etc.)

 ## In this guide